ioBroker/ioBroker.hass/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* IMPORTANT: You need to re-enter the password once after installing this version!
 * (Apollon77) Implement Service triggers to use any value to trigger or stringified JSON to call with fields
 * (Apollon77) Optimize unload handling
 * (Apollon7) Add Sentry for crash reporting